ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Introduction

 HTTP requests reveal information about client identities to servers.
 While the actual content of the request message is under the control of the client, other information that is more difficult to control can still be used to identify the client.

-For example, the source IP address of the underlying connection reveals identifying information that the client has only limited control over.
+In particular, the source IP address of the underlying connection reveals identifying information that the client has only limited control over.
 While client-configured HTTP proxies can provide a degree of protection against IP address tracking, they present an unfortunate tradeoff: if they are used without TLS, the contents of communication are revealed to the proxy; if they are used with TLS, a new connection needs to be used for each request to assure that the origin server cannot use the connection as a way to correlate requests, incurring significant performance overheads.

-To overcome these limitations, this document defines Oblivious HTTP, a protocol for encrypting and sending HTTP messages from a client to a gateway through a trusted relay service in a manner that mitigates the use of metadata such as IP address and connection information for client identification, with reasonable performance characteristics.
-In particular, this document describes:
+To overcome these limitations, this document defines Oblivious HTTP, a protocol for encrypting and sending HTTP messages from a client to a gateway.
+This uses a trusted relay service in a manner that mitigates the use of metadata such as IP address and connection information for client identification, with reasonable performance characteristics.
+This document describes:

 1. an algorithm for encapsulating binary HTTP messages {{BINARY}} using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents,